-Each person in a relationship has their own vision for what makes for a fulfilling life and relationship, and each person has their own set of needs and requirements.
+Each person in a relationship has their own vision for what makes for a fulfilling life and relationship, and each person has their own set of needs and relationship requirements.

-But there should be enough alignment in that you’re both willing to support each others life vision and can meet each others needs and requirements.
+But there should be enough alignment in that you’re both willing to support each others life vision and can meet each others needs and relationship requirements.

 Chemistry and attraction have a place in drawing us together.

 But we shouldn’t make our relationship decisions on only chemistry or attraction alone.

 For example, we might be highly attracted to someone, they might turn us on in every way, but if our needs and relationship requirements go unmet, the relationship will not last.

 (or it will last if you stay together despite your needs going unmet, but you’ll be unhappy in it).